tenzir/tenzir/web/blog/public-roadmap-and-open-rfcs/index.md

 [RFC-001: Composable Pipelines](https://github.com/tenzir/vast/pull/2511) is an
 example instantiation of this template.

-When it comes to reviewing RFCs, we face biased governance as of today, given that Tenzir develops VAST.
-Rather than the Tenzir's engineering making acceptance decisions, we'd rather have an independent governing board.
-Until then, we perform all reviews fully in the open.
+The RFC reviews take place 100% in the open.
+As of today, reviewers constitute members from Tenzir's engineering team.
+Given our current resource constraints and project state, we can only support a corporate-backed governance model.
+That said, opening ourselves up is laying the foundation of trust and committment that we want to go beyond a walled garden.
+We understand that this is a long journey and are excited about what's ahead of us.

-Acceptance and scheduling are also two different things.
 When an RFC gets accepted, it means that we put it on the roadmap, adjacent to existing items that compete for prioritization.
-In other words, even though we accepted an RFC, there will be an indeterminate period of time until we can devote internal resources.
-That said, we will always encourage community-led efforts and are enthusiastic about supporting external projects that we can support within our capacities.
+In other words, even though we accepted an RFC, there will be an indeterminate period of time until we can devote resources.
+We will always encourage community-led efforts and are enthusiastic about supporting external projects that we can support within our capacities.